carterww/fiber/docs/custom_queue.md

 2. A VTable of the type struct fiber_queue_operations.
 These are the functions the pool calls when interacting with the queue.
 The VTable is provided by the user in fiber_init.
-For this reason, the queue's header file should be a part of the public API (notice fiber_fifo.h is in the project's include directory).
+For this reason, the queue's header file should be a part of the public API (see [fifo's header](include/fiber/fiber_fifo.h).
 This allows the user to pass you queue functions to fiber_init.

 ### VTable Functions
-A queue's VTable is made up of 5 functions:
+A queue's VTable is made up of 4 functions:
 1. **init**: Initializes the queue by allocating any necessary resources.
 2. **free**: Frees up any resources allocated by the pool.
 3. **push**: Pushes a job onto the queue to be popped at a later point.
 4. **pop**: Pops a job off the queue to be executed.
-5. **length**: Returns the number of jobs in the queue.

 ## Implementation Requirements
 As stated previously, Fiber expects certain behavior from a queue.
 If all these